AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-47657-adds-a-caching-mechanism-for-aws-credentials.md

 ---
 title: 'ACSD-47657: Adds a caching mechanism for AWS credentials'
-description: Apply the ACSD-47657 patch to fix the Adobe Commerce issue which happens during a high load of requests to AWS S3 by adding a caching mechanism for AWS credentials.
+description: Apply the ACSD-47657 patch to fix the Adobe Commerce issue that happens during a high load of requests to AWS S3 by adding a caching mechanism for AWS credentials.
 feature: Cache
 role: Admin, Developer
 ---